talmai/docker-wordpress-ecommerce/README.md

 **WORDPRESS_HOME**: By default *http://localhost*.

-## Contributing
-Contributions are always welcome!

-## Credits
-Forked from [MONEI](https://github.com/MONEY/wordpress-monei) and initially developed by [microapps](http://microapps.com/)

 ## License
 docker-wordpress-ecommerce is available under the MIT license.
 See the LICENSE file for more info.

+## Credits
+Forked from [MONEI](https://github.com/MONEY/wordpress-monei) and initially developed by [microapps](http://microapps.com/)